Vascularisation: Wound healing

 Vascularization is crucial for wound healing, as it provides oxygen and nutrients necessary for tissue repair.
 Angiogenesis temporarily increases vascular density around the wound, aiding the healing process.

 Vascular endothelial growth factor (VEGF) is a key pro-angiogenic factor in this process, stimulating both vasculogenesis and angiogenesis in the skin.
 Impaired angiogenesis can result in delayed wound healing, as seen in conditions such as diabetes, where chronic wounds often exhibit reduced levels of active VEGF.
-Scientists are exploring ways to stimulate angiogenesis to help speed up healing, especially in persistent wounds.
+Therapeutic stimulation of angiogenesis is being explored to speed up healing, especially in persistent wounds.